Knotweed Species

 Social:

-- Create dangerous situations by obstructing sightlines along roadsides.
+- Creates dangerous situations by obstructing sightlines along roadsides

-- Damage infrastructure like buildings, sidewalks/roads, or drainage systems.
+- Damages infrastructure like buildings, sidewalks/roads, or drainage systems.

-- Increase costs to private property owners to repair areas affected by invasive species.
+- Increases costs to private property owners to repair areas affected by invasive species

 Ecological: